Ask Jay - JTI InfoSec Chatbot

 Information Security concerns everyone in a company.
 However, it's hard to realize its importance until a problem arises.

-How to get JTI employees to feel involved?
+How could we get JTI employees to feel involved?

 Challenges